-When you are ready to begin bidding, the next step is to register for the auction.
-You must register in advance of the auction end date.
-Registration is free, and there is no obligation to buy or bid.
 With sealed bid and silent auctions, the submission of your bid is a one step process and there is not a separate registration.

 All properties, unless stated “absolute.” have a reserve price which means the seller has set a published or unpublished minimum selling price.
 However, the seller has the right to accept or reject all bids at the seller’s sole discretion.
-The starting bid mayor may not be the reserve price but will always be noted.
+The starting bid may or may not be the reserve price but will always be noted.

 For online auctions, bidding is very easy and works much like eBay.
 You must outbid the current high bidder by the bid increment shown on the auction detail page.
 You may also set your max bid amount and the system will bid for you up to your maximum bid when other bidders attempt to out bid you.